Marine Corps Base Hawaii

 Marine Corps Base Hawaii (MCBH), formerly Marine Corps Air Station Kaneohe Bay and originally Naval Air Station Kaneohe Bay, is a U.S. Marine Corps facility and air station located on the Mokapu Peninsula of windward O'ahu in the City & County of Honolulu.
 Marine Corps Base Hawaii is home to Marines, Sailors, their family members, and civilian employees.
 The United States Marine Corps operates a 7800 ft runway at the base.

 MCBH is home for the 3rd Marine Littoral Regiment, Marine Aircraft Group 24, Combat Logistics Company 33 (CLC-33), 3rd Radio Battalion, and the Navy's Patrol and Reconnaissance Wing 2.

 The base lies between the two largest windward O'ahu communities of Kailua and Kāne'ohe, and the main gate is reached at the eastern end of Interstate H-3.
 The main access to the base is by either H-3 or Mokapu Road.
 MCB Hawaii is located on the windward side of Oahu, approximately 12 mi northeast of Honolulu.
 Marine Corps Base Hawaii occupies the entire Mokapu Peninsula, an area of 2951 acre.
 Two areas of the base are classified as conservation land, including the Ulupaʻu Crater area (northeast peninsula) and the Nu'upia Pond area (at the Mokapu Road).

 History

 In 1918, President Woodrow Wilson designated 322 acre of land on Mokapu Peninsula as the U.S. Army's Kuwaaohe Military Reservation.
 In December 1940, Fort Kuwaahoe was renamed Fort Hase, in honor of Major General William Frederick Hase, who served as Chief of Staff for the Army's Hawaiian Department from April 1934 to January 1935.

 In 1927 the Army began building coastal artillery batteries.
-In September 1939, the Navy began constructing a seaplane base, filling in part of Kaneohe Bay to add 280 acres to the station and building runways, hangers and other buildings.
-Naval Air Station Kaneohe Bay was officially commissioned on February 15, 1941, with a flag raising and formal commissioning ceremony and it's role was expanded to include the administration of the Kaneohe Bay Naval Defense Sea Area.
+In September 1939, the Navy began constructing a seaplane base, filling in part of Kaneohe Bay to add 280 acres to the station and building runways, hangars and other buildings.
+Naval Air Station Kaneohe Bay was officially commissioned on February 15, 1941, with a flag raising and formal commissioning ceremony and its role was expanded to include the administration of the Kaneohe Bay Naval Defense Sea Area.